prey/prey-node-client/README.md

 retake the challenge once it stabilizes a bit.
 Feel free to give your opinion on how it could be improved.
 Good ideas get a free cookie!

+Also:

+ - Finish Windows suppors.
+There are still a couple of things missing.
+ - Fix some of the actions which haven't been upgraded to used the current plugin API.
+ - Add support for missing OS's to specific actions and providers (i.e. motion/sound detectors only work on OSX now).
+ - Add auto-complete support for the Console driver.
+Would make testing much easier.

 ## Authors

 Tomás Pollak